MetaMask/detect-provider/README.md

 Default: `false`

+#### `options.reloadOnChainChange`

+Whether the provider should automatically reload the page when the chain changes.

+Default: `true`

+#### `options.timeout`

+How many milliseconds to wait for asynchronously injected providers.

+Default: `3000`

 ## Advanced Topics

 ### Synchronous and Asynchronous Injection

 Providers can be either synchronously or asynchronously injected:

-- Synchronously injected providers will be available by the time website code starts executing.
+- _Synchronously_ injected providers will be available by the time website code starts executing.
-- Asynchronously injected providers may not become available until later in the page lifecycle.
+- _Asynchronously_ injected providers may not become available until later in the page lifecycle.

-The MetaMask extension provider is synchronously injected, while the MetaMask mobile provider is asynchronously injected.
+The MetaMask _extension_ provider is synchronously injected, while the MetaMask _mobile_ provider is asynchronously injected.

 To notify sites of asynchronous injection, MetaMask dispatches the `ethereum#initialized` event on `window` immediately after the provider has been set as `window.ethereum`.
-This package relies on this event to detect asynchronous injection.
+This package relies on that event to detect asynchronous injection.

 ### Overwriting or Modifying `window.ethereum`

 The detected provider object returned by this package will strictly equal (`===`) `window.ethereum` for the entire page lifecycle, unless `window.ethereum` is overwritten.
-Consumers should neither overwrite `window.ethereum` nor attempt to modify the provider object, except for very good reason.
+In general, consumers should never overwrite `window.ethereum` or attempt to modify the provider object.

 If, as a dapp developer, you notice that the provider returned by this package does not strictly equal `window.ethereum`, something is wrong.
 This may happen, for example, if the user has multiple wallets installed.